acidotony/accern/V1/terraform-landing-zone/connectivity/readme.md

 Subnets within the hub VNet are deployed with flexible configuration for delegation, service endpoints, and address prefixes.

 ### Application Gateway
-An Application Gateway is deployed with optional WAF policies and integration with a dedicated subnet and NSG.
+An Application Gateway could be deployed using a flag with optional WAF policies and integration with a dedicated subnet and NSG.

 ## Required Inputs